-We anticipate that we will continue to generate losses for the foreseeable future, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our product candidates, and begin to commercialize any approved products.
+We anticipate, excluding non-recurring items, that we will continue to generate annual losses for the foreseeable future, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our product candidates, and begin to commercialize our approved products.
+Due to certain non-recurring or infrequent items like the sale of priority review vouchers, we may have income or lower levels of losses in the near term in quarterly periods that may not be indicative of future periods or trends.
 We will likely require additional capital to fund our operations, complete our ongoing and planned clinical studies and commercialize our products, and funding may not be available to us on acceptable terms or at all.
-Further, on October 2, 2017, we entered into a Merger Agreement with Dimension and Purchaser, pursuant to which we will acquire Dimension.
-Our offer is to purchase all outstanding shares of common stock of Dimension, at a price per share of \$6.00, net to each holder in cash, without interest, which will require a cash payment at close of approximately \$151.0 million, subject to Dimension total outstanding shares at close, plus acquisition